YTread Logo

 orange

-color and he's just pouring strips of the material randomly around the floor. measured and divided into manageable sections so that each kit covers the recommended square foot coverage rate, so here you see both colors of the metallic epoxy have been poured onto the floor in random bands or tapes, the two colors being used they are orange gold and
+color and he's just pouring ribbons of the material randomly around the floor.
+We recommend that the epoxy plus designer metallic epoxy be installed at a rate of approximately 60 square feet per gallon so that the room has been measured and divided into manageable sections.
+In order for each kit to cover the recommended square foot coverage rate, here you can see that both colors of the metallic epoxy have been poured onto the floor in random bands or ribbons.

 learn to install metallic epoxy orange gold wine red